-Task 1.1 Attend Kick-off Meeting if requested by Energy Commission staff.
+Task 1.1 Attend Kick-off Meeting

 The goal of this task is to establish the lines of communication and procedures for implementing this Agreement.
 The Commission Agreement Manager (CAM) shall designate the date and location of this meeting and provide an agenda to the Recipient prior to the meeting.